huddaluni/PythonStats/README.md

 **Longitude**: *Longitude of the channel's location.*

 ## B- Qualitative Variables:
+A qualitative variable, also known as a categorical variable, is a type of variable that represents data with categories, labels, or names.

 ### 1. Nominal Variables:
+A nominal variable is a type of qualitative (categorical) variable that represents data with categories, labels, or names that have no inherent order or ranking.

 **Youtuber**: The name of the YouTube channel.
 **category**: The category to which the channel belongs (e.g., Music, **Entertainment**, Education).
 **Title**: The title of the channel.